-Students hoping to have an emotional support animal, which is not considered a pet, on campus should refer to the "Emotional Support Animal" section on page 35.
+Students hoping to have an emotional support animal on campus can refer to the "Emotional Support Animal" policy in this section, page 33.

 QUIET HOURS/COURTESY HOURS

 Since study and proper rest are vital factors for success at the University, quiet and courtesy hours have been established as a necessary part of community life.
 This policy also encourages a sense of community responsibility in being considerate of one another's needs.